 The aim of temporarily exposure of customer orders on a PTS is sometimes explained as an attempt to stimulate counter orders, thus enhancing trading activity and improving execution rates.
-Perhaps in view of criticism from some quarters, the financial group concerned revised its SOR execution method in November 2019, to prevent information on customer orders being temporarily visible from the outside.
+The Japanese financial group concerned revised its SOR execution method in November 2019, perhaps in view of criticism from some quarters, to prevent information on customer orders being temporarily visible from the outside.

 However, it has been pointed out that even after this revision, in the case of customer orders that are sent by SOR to the PTS, but cannot be executed there and are thus transferred to the Tokyo Stock Exchange, there is still room for HFT firms to anticipate and profit from the arrival of these unexecuted orders.